-Kerala Style Puttu Recipe (Steamed Rice Cakes with Coconut)
+Kerala Style Ragi Puttu Recipe (Steamed Rice Cakes with Coconut)

-Kerala Style Puttu Recipe are piping hot steamed rice cakes with coconut and usually paired with a gorgeous Kerala style egg roast or Kadala Curry.
+Kerala Style Ragi Puttu Recipe are piping hot steamed rice cakes with coconut and usually paired with a gorgeous Kerala style egg roast or Kadala Curry.
 Puttu is made from rice flour combined with coconut and salt and steamed in a special Puttu Maker.
+This recipe has a twist to the original recipe, with the addition of ragi making it nutritious.
 It is one of the most popular breakfasts' in Kerala.
 Some other combinations that can be had along with Puttu is kerala kadala curry OR bananas and jaggery OR boiled green gram with coconut and sugar OR jackfruit with coconut and sugar.

 Equipment Used: Puttu Maker